-Mary C. Garvey, Associate Director of Pay for Success Financing
+Mary C. Garvey, Director of Innovation and Inclusion

 - Mary Garvey joined ICS in March 2015 as Associate Director of Pay for Success Financing.
 She is a native New Yorker with a passion for building equitable systems and fostering social justice through policy.
 Mary earned a Bachelor of Science degree, and a Certificate in Justice and Peace Studies from Georgetown University in Washington, DC.
 She went on to complete a Master of Science in Urban Policy Analysis and Management at Milano – The New School for Urban Policy in New York City.
 She has been a champion of educational equity in particular for the past 12 years.

 Mary worked at College Summit for 4 years, and served for more than 2 years as a Public Policy Analyst at the National Hemophilia Foundation (NHF).
 At NHF, she helped guide state advocacy initiatives in 52 regions, tracked healthcare reform, and managed a national youth advocacy training program.
 In addition, Mary has consulted for the New York City Housing Authority (NYCHA), Blanche Community Progress Day Care Center, and the NYC Hunger Free Communities Consortium.
 Having also served with organizations such as the NAACP (Georgetown University chapter), the DC Congressional Award Council, and AmeriCorps, her experience has included direct service, strategic planning, and advocacy.